Distance From Vancouver:

 and across Squamish River.

 Squamish River Forest Service Road S-Main Split with E-Main

-ahead.
-Right after the bridge there is a road on the right side along
+Squamish River.
+E-Main is straight ahead.
+Immediately after the bridge there is a road on the right side along

 Logging machinery could be found abandoned in many areas of Squamish

 River FSR, but no active logging appeared to be going on.